pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 The dominant mode of communication with social media is the *undirected broadcast*, what I call "post-and-hope".
 You post on your wall, or tweet to the world, and people may respond, or they may not.
-When they do respond, the responses are more emphermeal.
-It's harder to have a personal converstaion when all six-hundred of your friends are watching it, or you're limited to 140 characters.
+When they do respond, the responses are more ephemeral.
+It's harder to have a personal conversation when all six-hundred of your friends are watching it, or you're limited to 140 characters.

 Social media doesn't preclude more directed conversations,